 I grew up in Arizona from the ages 5 to about 17 and during those 12 years Mexican food was always my absolute favorite!
 And to be honest, it still is.
 I have so many fond memories of going over to a friend's house and their mom would make me the besttt vegetarian-friendly Mexican food.

 I pretty much survived college and all my years after that on these veggie enchiladas because they're so quick to make, super flavorful, and only requires a handful of ingredients.

-Ask any of my friends and my boyfriend, it's probably my favorite thing to cook for them!
+Ask any of my friends or old roommates, it's probably my favorite thing to cook for them!
 I make it at least once a week.

 This is by no means authentic enchiladas, but inspired by some of my favorite meals growing up.